ufal/neuralmonkey/docs/source/install.rst

 You made it!
 Neural Monkey is now installed!

-Note for Ubuntu 14.04 users
+Note for Ubuntu 14.04 Users
 ***************************

 If you get Segmentation fault errors at the very end of the training process,